-The proposed Project would not create any new homes or businesses.
-The proposed Project would involve circulation improvements including realignment of Crystal Springs Drive, improvements to the intersection of Zoo Drive and Western Heritage Way, and internal improvements.
+The Alternative 1.5 Project would not create any new homes or businesses.
+The Alternative 1.5 Project would involve circulation improvements including realignment of Crystal Springs Drive, improvements to the intersection of Zoo Drive and Western Heritage Way, and internal improvements.
 The fire station serving the Project site is LAFD Station 56, located approximately 3.06 miles southeast.
-The proposed Project would not generate a need for additional firefighting or emergency medical services (EMS) personnel or new or expanded fire protection facilities.
-The proposed Project would not induce residential or direct population growth but would increase annual Zoo attendance and staff.
-Operation of the proposed Project would not exceed the capacity for LAFD service.
+The Alternative 1.5 Project would not generate a need for additional firefighting or emergency medical services (EMS) personnel or new or expanded fire protection facilities.
+The Alternative 1.5 Project would not induce residential or direct population growth but would increase annual Zoo attendance and staff.
+Operation of the Alternative 1.5 Project would not exceed the capacity for LAFD service.
 Construction activities would comply with Occupational Safety and Health Administration, LAMC Fire Code, and CBC regulations pertaining to application of BMPs and other measures for reducing risks associated with construction.
 During construction, LAFD, including Fire Station 56, would be notified of any Project traffic control plans implemented during construction of external roadway improvements (e.g., Crystal Springs Drive/Western Heritage Way) to coordinate emergency response routing.
 Implementation of MM T-1, requiring a Construction Traffic & Access Management Plan with measures for controlling and ensuring continued access to the Zoo and through the interior of the Zoo circulation system, and coordination with the LAFD would ensure that impacts to emergency response times and access during construction would be less than significant with mitigation.

-The proposed Project would increase annual Zoo visitation and may increase demand for law enforcement services.
-The proposed Project would include construction of a security and first aid center within the proposed entry plaza and the hiring of additional security personnel to address the anticipated increase in demand for law enforcement services.
-Because Zoo security would be provided onsite, the proposed Project would not generate a need for new or altered police protection facilities.
-The proposed Project would not require additional Los Angeles Police Department (LAPD) service capacity.
-Proposed modernization of security systems and implementation of MM PS-1, requiring the Zoo implement measures to increase security of the Zoo's parking lot areas would help to reduce LAPD and Zoo security demands.
+The Alternative 1.5 Project would increase annual Zoo visitation and may increase demand for law enforcement services.
+The Alternative 1.5 Project would include construction of a security and first aid center within the proposed entry plaza and the hiring of additional security personnel to address the anticipated increase in demand for law enforcement services.
+Because Zoo security would be provided onsite, the Alternative 1.5 Project would not generate a need for new or altered police protection facilities.
+The Alternative 1.5 Proposed modernization of security systems and implementation of MM PS-1, requiring the Zoo implement measures to increase security of the Zoo's parking lot areas would help to reduce LAPD and Zoo security demands.
 Construction activities would apply crime-deterrent strategies such as security fencing, nighttime lighting, and periodic patrol by Zoo security personnel.
 During construction, the LAPD would be notified to ensure construction would not impact emergency response.
 Implementation of the TMP and coordination with the LAPD would ensure that impacts to emergency response times and access during construction would be less than significant.

-As stated previously, the proposed Project does not include development of any residential uses and therefore, would not generate an increased demand for public school services or need for new or physically altered school facilities.
-Projected increase in Zoo visitation following Project implementation could reduce parking availability for the Zoo Magnet Center, located within the Zoo's southern parking lot.
-To ensure parking availability remains for Zoo Magnet Center visitors, MM PS-2 would require designated parking spaces for Zoo Magnet Center school buses be included in the southern parking lot and the implementation parking hour limitations to accommodate Zoo Magnet Center staff and visitors.
-With implementation of this measure, Project impacts to schools would be less than significant with mitigation.
+As stated previously, the Alternative 1.5 Project does not include development of any residential uses and therefore, would not generate an increased demand for public school services or need for new or physically altered school facilities.
+Projected increase in Zoo visitation following

+Alternative 1.5 Project implementation could reduce parking availability for the Zoo Magnet Center, located within the Zoo's southern parking lot.
+To ensure parking availability remains for Zoo Magnet Center visitors, MM PS-2 would require designated parking spaces for Zoo Magnet Center school buses be included in the southern parking lot and the implementation of parking hour limitations to accommodate Zoo Magnet Center staff and visitors.
+With implementation of this measure, Alternative 1.5 Project impacts to schools would be less than significant with mitigation.